ccrismancox/IO_TugOfWar/readme.md

 ```bash
 bash pyopt_setup_python3.sh
 ```
-This step may take up to 30 minutes depending on network speed and you may be prompted to press "Enter" at one or more points in the process.
+This step may take up an hour depending on network speed and you may be prompted to press "Enter" at one or more points in the process.
 As software is downloaded, updated, or installed you may notice various background notifications appearing.
 These are normal and can be ignored.
+A known bug sometimes appears where the installation hangs on "Pregenerating ConTeXt MarkIV format.
+This may take some time..."
+If you find yourself here for more than five minutes, press "Enter" 4--5 times and wait about another minute.
+This will often work to "unstick" it (see [this link](https://askubuntu.com/questions/956006/pregenerating-context-markiv-format-this-may-take-some-time-takes-forever)).)

 5. Run the file `Rpackages.R`
 ```bash